highway-to-urhell/highway-to-urhell/h2hell-ui/README.md

 ## Use Case

-User :

-1. register
+1. register / login
 2. request token for one app
-3. configure and launch app with agent in continue integration
+3. configure and launch app
+..* installer l agent
+..* add agent in launch app + conf in cloud mode (url)
 4. open console and see:
-..* ratio of entry point / test cover
-..* list of app and entry point
+..* list of app and entry points

-So we need a maven plugin which produce report to sonarqube ?
+5. flag false positive and excluse them from the monitoring ..* active call monitoring
+..* active perf monitoring

 ## Gui organization map

+* app by type + entry point by app (last version)
+..* entry point (flag and not flag) by app version (launch monitoring) ....* list entry point (flag, launch monitoring)
+..* export

 ## Development